RAK3172-SiP WisDuo LPWAN SiP Application Note

 Power Supply Related Details

 - After any POR and NRST reset, the LDO mode is selected.
-The SMPS selection has priority over the LDO selection.
+SMPS selection has priority over LDO selection.

 - The LDO or SMPS supply mode can be checked with the SMPSRDY flag in power status register 2 (PWR_SR2).

-- When the radio is active, the supply mode is not changed until after the radioactivity is finished.
+- When the radio is active, the supply mode is not changed until the activity is finished.

-- The maximum load current delivered by the SMPS can be selected by the sub-GHz radio SUBGHZ_SMPSC2R register.
+- The maximum load current delivered by the SMPS is selectable via the sub-GHz radio SUBGHZ_SMPSC2R register.

-- The inrush current of the LDO and SMPS step-down converter can be controlled via the sub-GHz radio SUBGHZ_PCR register.
-This information is retained in all but the sub-GHz radio Deep-sleep mode.
+- The inrush current of the LDO and SMPS step-down converter is controllable via the sub-GHz radio SUBGHZ_PCR register.
+This information is retained in all modes except sub-GHz radio deep sleep mode.

-- The SMPS needs a clock to be functional.
-If for any reason this clock stops, the device may be destroyed.
-To avoid this situation, a clock detection is used to, in case of a clock failure, switch off the SMPS and enable the LDO.
-The SMPS clock detection is enabled by the sub-GHz radio SUBGHZ_SMPSC0R.CLKDE.
-By default, the SMPS clock detection is disabled and must be enabled before enabling the SMPS.
+- The SMPS requires a clock to function.
+If this clock stops, the device may be destroyed.
+To prevent this, clock detection is used to switch off the SMPS and enable the LDO in case of clock failure.
+The SMPS clock detection is enabled by the sub-GHz radio SUBGHZ_SMPSC0R.CLKDE bit.
+By default, SMPS clock detection is disabled and must be enabled before enabling the SMPS.

 Before enabling the SMPS, the SMPS clock detection must be enabled in the Sub-GHz radio SUBGHZ_SMPSC0R.CLKDE.